 This printer is part of the HP ENVY 6100e series of all-in-one printers.
 There are many variants; they all offer the same functionality and performance, but the model names differ according to the region, retailer, and color.
 See the Differences Between Variants section for more information.

-The HP ENVY 6155e is okay as a family printer.
-It produces sharp and detailed documents with minimal printing artifacts.
-Printed photos also look detailed, although it tends to over-brighten them, resulting in vivid, albeit inaccurate, images.
+The HP ENVY 6155e is okay as a home printer.
+It prints acceptable documents even if they look faint.
+Printed photos also look detailed, although the printer tends to over-brighten them, resulting in vivid, albeit inaccurate, images.
 Nevertheless, the photo quality is fine for casual, at-home use.
-The major issue with this printer is its high cost-per-print; the page yields are very low, so you'll need to replace the ink cartridges often if you print frequently.
-Otherwise, the flatbed scanner produces detailed scans, and its hinges are adjustable, making scanning thicker items like textbooks easier.
+It's also quite small and easy to store.
+The major issue with this printer is its high cost-per-print; its low page yields mean you'll need to replace the ink cartridges often if you print frequently.
+Otherwise, the flatbed scanner produces detailed scans, and its hinges are adjustable, making it easier to scan thicker items like textbooks.
 As for connectivity, there's a decent range of wired and wireless options, so this printer is easily accessible from various devices.

 Produces detailed scans.